-When selling a property, be aware that the ball is on the buyer’s side and he has to make all the checks to assure the good end of the purchase.
-But some issues should be arranged by the seller, you should provide all necessary information on the property, the receipts of tax payments, the contracts of the utilities,…to assure that you have a valid title.
+When selling a property, be aware that the ball is on the buyer’s side, and he must make all the checks to assure the good end of the purchase.
+But some issues should be arranged by the seller, you should provide all necessary information on the property, the receipts of tax payments, the contracts of the utilities, to assure that you have a valid title.

 Once the buyer has conducted the necessary due diligence checks, a deposit or a private contract will be signed, where the payment of the deposit (typically 5%-10% of the agreed sale price) assures each party of the other’s commitment to the deal and specifies a date for the final purchase.

 If the buyer pulls out, they lose their deposit.
-If you as the seller renege on the commitment, you might find yourself obliged to pay your would-be buyer twice the amount of the deposit by way of compensation.
+If you as the seller renege on the commitment, you might find yourself obliged to pay you would be buyer twice the amount of the deposit by way of compensation.

 How to properly sell a property in Fuerteventura?

-We have seen a lot of titles having some defects which need to be solved before selling, as for example the differences between the surface shown at the title and the surface given by the land registry and this has to be fixed before the sale; sometimes you have a pool but is not shown at the title, some extra surface built has not been legalized…
+We have seen a lot of titles having some defects which need to be solved before selling, as for example the differences between the surface shown at the title and the surface given by the land registry and this must be fixed before the sale; sometimes you have a pool but is not shown at the title, some extra surface built has not been legalized.